Why does my AC filter get dirty so fast?

 But finer filters tend to get dirtier faster, so if you are using them and not changing them more frequently, problems are bound to occur.

 There are two solutions to this.
 The first is to use a less fine filter.
 While this may reduce your air quality, it can save you money by allowing you to change filters less frequently.
 This in turn reduces the strain of clogged filters on your AC system.

 Alternatively, you can use the same filters, but change them once every month or two.

 Your air filter gets dirty because of a foreign source of dirt.

 That’s a vague subtitle, but it’s accurate.
 There are two main variations of this.

 The first is an air duct leak.
 If you have holes in the pipes and ducts that carry air around your house, dirt and dust of outdoors, your attic, or your insulation can easily work their way into your system.
 Once it’s in there, it’s got to go somewhere.
 Typically, this dust comes to rest in your air filter.
 This can clog it up fast, and then break your AC.

 The other variation of this is more innocent.
 Sometimes, our interior design skills are less than perfect.
 If you’ve placed a potted plant near an intake for your AC system, it could very well be sending dirt into your system.
 The same is true of vents near curtains, corners, or anything else that tends to collect dust.

 To solve this, just move the plant, or vacuum the dusty area every week or so, and change your filter.
 Presto!
 No more clogged filters.

-To change your filters easily and for the best price, check out Filter King’s online store.
-We have every size of the filter possible and we deliver them right to your door within a few days.
+To change your filters easily and for the best price, check out Filter King’s online filter store.
+We have every size of filter possible and we deliver them right to your door within a few days.
 Filter King is the best way to get your new air filters delivered.